sergeylukin/mql4-http/README.md

 Overview
 --------

+This is a simple MQL4 wrapper that uses Windows native wininet.dll and shell32.dll libraries and is supported by MT4 build 600 or newer.
+Following features are currently supported:

-This is a simple MQL4 wrapper that uses Windows native wininet.dll.
-It allows you to send HTTP requests (currently supported only GET method) to a remote destination and read the body response from MQL that was compiled in build 600 and newer (not in a strict mode).
+- send HTTP requests (currently supported only GET method) to a remote destination and read the body response from MQL that was compiled in build 600 and newer (not in a strict mode).

+- open HTTP(S) URI in default system's web browser

 How to use
 ----------

-`mql4-http` is using system's `wininet.dll` library to perform HTTP requests so make sure you enable DLL imports in MT4 before running it (Tools -> Options -> Expert Advisors -> Allow DLL imports)
+`mql4-http` is using system's dll libraries so make sure you enable DLL imports in MT4 before running it (Tools -> Options -> Expert Advisors -> Allow DLL imports)

 ```c
 #include <mql4-http.mqh>